-When the interlock feature is disabled by connecting the configuration pin CFG_IDT to the PWR_VS pin both outputs of the driver can be switched independently from each other.
-Both output channels could be switched-on at the same time.
+If the interlock feature is disabled by connecting the configuration pin CFG_IDT to the PWR_VS pin, both outputs of the driver can be switched independently from each other.
+Hence, both output channels could be switched-on at the same time without blocking.